m-andreeva/git-tutorial-tex/README.md

 # git-tutorial-tex

-A git tutorial using a tex document
+A tutorial for git using TeX code